 I first heard this theory around 2013, when someone presented the idea that, based on certain passages from the Spirit of Prophecy, we could infer that the Second Coming would be at a particular future date (an approximate one, not specific).
 The presenter that I heard used statements about Christ’s baptism or crucifixion to extrapolate the dates for 2027 and 2031.

-Knowing the principles outline in these articles, Knowing the Time and Time No Longer, I was strongly opposed to these ideas.
+Knowing the principles outlined in these articles, Knowing the Time and Time No Longer, I was strongly opposed to these ideas.
 Nevertheless, I did research the subject, and can share the following findings.

 “Six Thousand Years”

 The basic premise is that we understand earth’s history to follow a 7,000-year “redemption week,” with 4,000 years from creation until Christ, and 2,000 years until the Second Coming.
 After a 1,000-year reign and judgment, redemption is complete in a total of 7,000 years.